NHL Hall of Fame

 Blake was inducted into the Hockey Hall of Fame in 2014, recognized for his consistency, toughness, and impact at both ends of the ice.

-Blake's Awards and Records
+Blake's Awards and Honors

 • Olympic Gold Medalist (2002 – Team Canada)